ValentinPy1/RPG_from_scratch/README.md

-# **Among us - The last crewmate**
+# **Among Us - The last crewmate**

 ## **Introduction**
 ---

-**Among us - The last crewmate** is a game created and developped by Gabriel Lepinay, Valentin Py, Paul Thiebault and Felix Stavonhagen.
+**Among Us - The last crewmate** is a game created and developped by Gabriel Lepinay, Valentin Py, Paul Thiebault and Felix Stavonhagen.

 This is the MyRpg Epitech's project.